genestack/user-tutorials/source/guide/pipelines.rst

 .. _Seqtk: https://github.com/lh3/seqtk

-Trim Reads to Fixed Length
+Trim reads to fixed length
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Action**: to trim a specific amount of bases from the extremities of all